 3. Create a Theme

 You can also be too specific with your theme.
 Start an edible Italian garden by growing Cima di Rapa, Bell Pepper, Italian Basil, Cauliflower, Red Onions, and Spinach.
 If you love Asian cuisine, you can go for crops like span peas, leafy lettuce varieties, eggplant, red kale, radish, snap peas, and coriander.

-The tea garden is also a good option.
-Mint, chamomile, lemon balm, anise can grow easily in small pots or containers.
+A tea garden is also a good option.
+Mint, chamomile, lemon balm, and anise can grow easily in small pots or containers.

 4. Organize your Routine Schedule

 Gardening is a commitment, which requires daily tasks such as watering, trimming, cleaning, and putting fertilizers.
 If you have indoor plants, you may also need to take them out for natural sunlight.
 Make a to-do list and post it on your desk.
 You can also set your timer on your phone to avoid missing any task.

 Now, you’re just a few steps away to start your garden.
 Again, do your research and be familiar with the plants you choose.